keu/docs/astro/create-first-dag.md

     After running this command, you are prompted to open your web browser and enter your credentials to the Cloud UI.
 The Cloud UI then automatically authenticates you to the CLI.

-2. Go to `https://cloud.astronomer.io`, and select one of the available options to access the Cloud UI.

-3. Run the following command to enable DAG-only code deploys on your Deployment.

-    ```sh
-    astro deployment update --dag-deploy enable
-    ```

-4. When the prompt appears in the Astro CLI, select the Deployment where you want to deploy your DAGs.

-5. Run the following command to deploy your DAGs to Astro:
+2. Run the following command to deploy your DAGs to Astro:

     ```sh
     astro deploy --dags